ZcashFoundation/zebra/README.md

 Zebra also supports the [`lightwalletd` backend JSON-RPCs](https://github.com/ZcashFoundation/zebra#configuring-json-rpc-for-lightwalletd).

 Currently, Zebra validates all of the Zcash consensus rules for the NU5 network upgrade.
-But it may not validate any:
-- Undocumented rules derived from Bitcoin
-- Undocumented network protocol requirements

 ## Getting Started